johnboxall/lwr-mobify/README.md

 # Run locally, available on localhost:3000
 npm start

-# Create the "bundle" the release artifact used by the Mobify Runtime
+# Create a "bundle", the code release  artifact used by Managed Runtime
 npm run bundle

-# Upload the built bundle to Mobify Cloud
+# Upload the bundle to Runtime Admin
 npm run upload

-# Build, upload and deploy the current code to Mobify Cloud
+# Build, upload and deploy the current code to Managed Runtime
 npm run deploy
 ```